samgwise/p6-structable/README.md

 ) returns Result::Any
 ```

-A basic simplifier which calls the .Str method to perform simplification This routine is package scoped and not exported when used.
+A basic simplifier which calls the .Str method to perform simplification This routine is package scoped and not exported when the module is used.

 ### sub simplify